techonomydev/dbt-docker/README.md

 # DBT Runner Docker Serverless

 This repository generates a set of docker images that can be used to run DBT.

 If a necessary version of dbt-core or a dbt-adapter is not available, it can be added to the matrix strategy in the continuous deployment (cd) workflow.

+## Elementary

+This docker comes with elementary pre-installed.
+This can be used to monitor your dbt runs.
+It isn't necessary to use or configure it but this does mean that no custom docker-configuration needs to occur to use elementary with your project.

+To implement it follow elementary's [quickstart guide](https://docs.elementary-data.com/quickstart).

 ## Alternatives